NBA-Highlights of Sunday's NBA games

 Nikola Mirotic hit six three-pointers and scored 28 points on 11-of-14 shooting for the Bulls.

 Jimmy Butler scored 20 points while adding 14 of the Bulls' 33 assists.
-Robin Lopez and Rajon Rondo each scored 18 points for Chicago.
+Robin Lopez and Rajon Rondo each scored 18 points for Chicago, with the latter adding nine rebounds and nine assists.